 What is CAMCO?

-Texas schools and communities must engage university and college students directly to educate them about cancer prevention and early detection and then deploy the students as vital “multiplier effects” in their local communities.
-More than 23,000 people have joined the Be The Match Registry at a CAMCO drive in the past five years.
-So far, 81 CAMCO donors have given marrow or stem cells for a patient in need of a transplant.
+More than 23,000 people have joined the Be The Match Registry at a CAMCO drive in the past five years, with 81 CAMCO donors going on to donate marrow or stem cells for a patient in need of a transplant.